 General Mel is both like General Rommel and Melquiades The Gypsy.

-In his past life as an infantryman and later commanding general, he has fought in the trenches as a young lieutenant fresh out of the Philippine Military Academy and, later, commanded15,000 soldiers as a division commander.
+In his past life as an infantryman and later commanding general, he has fought in the trenches as a young lieutenant fresh out of the Philippine Military Academy and, later, commanded 1,500 soldiers as a brigade commander.

 He retired with the rank of major general, the third highest in the hierarchy of the Armed Forces, becoming deputy chief of staff for civil military operations.